csci3250-2019/student-1155110077/README.md

 ## Welcome to my first repository

-	 :ghost: I am Lin Chuanfeng from the major of Computer Science.
+	 :alien: I am Lin Chuanfeng from the major of Computer Science.
 I am really a fresher in GitHub and I wish I can master it in the future.